 Drawings may include flow sheets, diagrams, or schematic views for mechanical and electrical inventions.
 A PPA may be requested by sending photographs or informal drawings.
 The USPTO requires specific drawings for utility patent applications.

-In a usual patent application, it is referred to write the description along with the claims to the specification.
-The sufficiency of disclosure and enablement will not be assessed by the PPA.
-This should be sufficient to allow someone with average skills to create a product, or to perform an experiment that requires extensive research.
+In a non-provisional patent application, you write the description along with the claims to the specification.
+The details in the applciation should be sufficient to allow a skilled person to create a product, but not require that person to perform extensive research to implement your invention.

 It is important to demonstrate concrete and specific methods to achieve the desired result.
 The USPTO will appreciate your detailed explanations and clear understanding of the whole invention.

 It is important to note the best construction method and best use of your invention if you have multiple methods to build it or make it work.
-It is important to also mention any additional functions, but only briefly describe them.
+It is important to also mention any additional functions that your invention can perform.

 - Prior art

-While there are no IDS (information disclosure statements) that must be filed in a PPA to preserve prior art citations in the PTO, it is a good idea for you to include citations of prior art in your PPA if you are converting it to a utility request.
+While there are no IDS (information disclosure statements) that must be filed in a PPA to preserve prior art citations in the PTO, it is a good idea for you to include citations of prior art in your PPA as reminders to file the IDS during the conversion to non-provisional.

-Note any prior art that is relevant to your invention, and explain how it differs from others.
+Note any prior art that is relevant to your invention, and explain how it differs from your invention.
 This will allow you to anticipate arguments that prior art might make your invention more obvious.

 It is also helpful to compare your invention to the prior art.
 You don’t need to search for prior art.
 However, it is important to disclose your invention to the PTO using the IDS.